kaqduz/xMysticItems/README.md

 ### Installing

-Download latest version above, and simply put in in "plugins" folder
+Download latest version above, and simply put it in "plugins" folder

 ## API